Pontiac straight-8 engine: Specifications

 Compression on the "eight" started at 5.7:1 initially, and was increased to 6.2:1 in 1934.
 In 1940 it was increased again to 6.5:1.
-From 1952 to 1954 two compression ratios were specified, 6.8:1 with syncromesh (manual) transmission, and 7.7:1 with Hydramatic automatic transmission.
+From 1952 to 1954 two compression ratios were specified, 6.8:1 with synchromesh (manual) transmission, and 7.7:1 with Hydramatic automatic transmission.
 The engine had a remarkably low idle speed of 450 rpm with standard transmission and 375 rpm (while in drive) for the automatic; a modern engine is usually tuned to a minimum 600-700 rpm.
 The electrical system was a 6-volt primary with a negative ground, and a conventional mechanical ignition, with the firing order 1-6-2-5-8-3-7-4.

 The Pontiac engines employed a full pressure oiling system and full bearing inserts, unlike its Chevrolet cousin.

 Below are specifications as per the model year and displacement, with output shown as horsepower (kilowatts).